 An important reason why pharmaceutical companies want to partner with Altasciences is our particular expertise in recruiting patients for early-phase clinical pharmacology studies.
 We have completed over 50 early-stage trials involving antidiabetic and hypoglycemic agents, including insulin, GLP-1, SGLT-2, and DPP-4.
-Our database of over 345,000 participants allows us to recruit healthy participants very quickly, such as the 200 participants we enrolled in one day for a recent study.
+Our database of over 400,000 participants allows us to recruit healthy participants within very tight time constraints, such as the 200 participants we enrolled in one day for a recent study.